 This guide is meant to help educators get started using these new Chromebooks that have both touchscreens and keyboards.
-Everything referenced in this post until the very end is web-based and immediate accessible upon signing in to a Chromebook.
+Everything referenced in this post until the very end is web-based and immediately accessible upon signing in to a Chromebook.
 The very end of this guide suggests some tools that are great but will require district Google administrators to enable the Google Play Store.

 Before you do anything, even before reading this – beg, borrow, steal, cheat, lie, simply ask, or do whatever is necessary to get your hands on a new Chromebook the second it arrives in a district warehouse.
 Reading about apps and educational uses is great but nothing matches the experience of actually using the device.

 On to the guide.
 Let’s start with sketching, jotting, and drawing on touchscreen Chromebooks.

 Isn’t that straight up substitution?

 Of course, it is.
 “Substitution” has become a loaded dirty word in education.
 Even the most innovative teacher uses substitution in every lesson.
 Effective technology integration incorporates constant motion through the different levels of SAMR.
 Jaclyn B. Stevens‘s SAMR swimming pool clearly illustrates this: